 ISRO recalls GSAT 11, no launch date announced yet

-BENGALURU: India's bid at launching a powerful communications satellite, the GSAT 11, which was expected to provide upgraded internet connectivity speeds among other benefits, has been delayed.
+BENGALURU: India's bid to launch a powerful communications satellite — GSAT 11, which was expected to provide upgraded internet connectivity speed among other benefits, has been delayed.

 In a terse statement on Tuesday, ISRO merely confirmed that the launch had been delayed but did not cite any reason for the same.
 "The launch of GSAT 11 scheduled during May 2018 has been rescheduled, the revised launch date will be communicated subsequently," the statement said.

-GSAT 11 was one of ISRO's major launches for the calendar year and the 5,870 kg satellite is designed to provide 12 Gbp of capacity.
+GSAT 11 was one of ISRO's major launches for the calendar year and the 5,870 kg satellite is designed to generate a capacity of more than 12 Gbps for users from a single platform.
 The satellite had reached Kourou on March 28 ahead of the launch along with Azerspace-2/Intelsat 38 satellites.
 Arianespace said that as a result of the reshuffle, the other two satellites would be accomodated with a new co-passenger.